software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 ## REST API endpoints for the user stories

 Next, let's consider what kind of REST API endpoints we need for the remaining user stories.
 Implement the following endpoints _by following the REST API naming conventions for the endpoint path names_.

-{: .note}

-> To keep the code organized, it is a good idea to create a separate REST controller class for each REST API collection, such as "quizzes" or "categories".

 {: .note }